 How did BoardSpace get started?

 The idea for BoardSpace began from my experience as President of my condo’s Board of Directors.
-Being a Director was great, I enjoyed learning about governance, management, legal issues affecting condominiums, engineering and the many other aspects involved with taking care of an 87-unit townhouse condominium.
+Being a Director was great.
+I enjoyed learning about governance, management, legal issues affecting condominiums, engineering and the many other aspects involved with taking care of an 87-unit townhouse condominium.
 It was a steep learning curve to keep on top of the issues that came at us fast and furious.
-Our Board was extremely busy because of the situation in which we found ourselves but I kept up as best I could with the challenge.
-The downside was the amount of administrative busy work that took up so much time and often got in the way of more important work.
+Our Board was extremely busy because of the situation in which we found ourselves in, but I kept up as best I could.
+The downside was the amount of administrative work that took up so much time and often got in the way of more important work.

 Minute Madness: Where are the minutes?

 Minutes drove me mad.
 Never in five years of being a Director did I have minutes ready to review any sooner than a few days or a few minutes before the next meeting.
 If I had a few days this meant spending Saturday or Sunday morning reviewing them.
 When the minutes were dropped in front of me at the beginning of the meeting, we had to take valuable meeting time to scan several pages of text while racking our brains to remember what we had actually done the month before.
 This did not result in the best quality minutes.

 Task Tedium: Who is doing what and when?

 As President I took a lead role in keeping track of who was doing what and the due date of each item.
 We tried a few on-line apps but, we never stayed with one.
 They were either too simple or too complex and were abandoned quickly.
 Excel spreadsheets became my friend and then my worst enemy as keeping them up-to-date also became time-consuming.
 When I fell behind – and this happened many times when other work took precedence – tasks did not get done or disappeared completely when we couldn’t remember who said they would do something.